a collection of notes on areas of personal interest

 As you can see from the previous photographs, the developments above have leap-frogged recent development in the New District of Doha.
 This aerial photograph, taken in November 2008 and looking from the east, shows how the tall buildings of the NDOD have grown to dominate this part of the West Bay.
 It also shows that there is still considerable room for more similar buildings, should the need arise, creating a dense, urban landscape at the point of the New District of Doha, in contrast to the much lower density development of the centre of the city and, of course, dramatically different from the residential developments seen behind the point blocks.

-The rapid rate of development in Qatar has been associated by many with the Asian Games, an international event that was held in Doha in November 2006 and held to be a significant success.
+The rapid rate of development in Qatar has been associated by many with the Asian Games, an international event that was held in Doha in November 2006 and considered to be a significant success.
 This was a time when Qatar was able to demonstrate to the world the scale and manner of its growth both in prestige and national terms as well as in the associated extent and pace of its physical development.
+Now the focus is on the World Football Cup matches of 2022, bringing with it a number of problems.

 The process of reclamation is in many ways relatively simple, but it introduces a number of significant problems relating not just to the physical character of the landfill and its servicing but, particularly, to changes in the flows of water around the newly created development.
 Both land and sea have to be considered together for both their short and long term inter-relationships.
-Any alteration to the natural littoral profiles, both in depth and configuration, will affect the manner in which water flows, not just around the new development, but also into Doha’s West Nay.
-Naturally this affects the marine life on and above the sea bed, but it also affects silting, the latter sometimes at considerable distances from the landfill and often in a manner which creates difficulties for others.
-In addition to the problems relating to distance there are usually more detailed but similar problems within areas where water is unable to flow through and wash out in a natural manner.
-Although the sea bed will settle down it is difficult to project how it may regenerate, and what its eventual character might be with the significant scale and range of new activities taking place above it.
+Any alteration to the natural littoral profiles, both in depth and configuration, will affect the manner in which water flows, not just around the new development, but also into Doha’s West Bay.

-It will be interesting to see how the flows of water will be changed in and around Doha’s West Bay as a result of the joining of this development with the island of al-Safliya.
-It is also possible that water flows may be altered outside and to the east of the area, though that is an area which has been dredged for the reclamation.
+Because of this, it will be interesting to see how the flows of water and the character of marine life will be changed in and around Doha’s West Bay as a result of the joining of this development with the island of al-Safliya.
+It is also possible that these may be altered outside and to the east of the area, though that is an area which has been dredged for the reclamation.

 This photograph illustrates the intended plan of the completed project.
 You can see that there is a small lagoon facing north and two small lagoons facing away from the southward-moving littoral drift.
 These three lagoons each have a small island in the centre with bridged access to them from the main island.
 Provision appears to be made for boats in at least two of them which means that there may be traffic problems as well as cleaning problems associated with waste.